IBM/capital-components/README.md

 yarn add @fss/components
 ```

+Note: There are additional required dependencies like emotion and icons that should also be installed.
+Check the package.json for all required peer dependencies.

 ## General Styling

 This repo provides a small set of SASS files that can be used for styling components.